Canon 1Ds Mark III vs Fujifilm X-T20

 One feature that is present on the 1Ds Mark III, but is missing on the X-T20 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
-In addition, the X-T20 features an electronic shutter, which makes completely silent shooting possible.
+The reported shutter speed information refers to the use of the mechanical shutter.
+Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
+In fact, the X-T20 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the X-T20 uses SDXC cards.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the X-T20 uses SDXC cards.
 The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-T20 only has one slot.
+The X-T20 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Fujifilm X-T20 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.